bitcoincore-dev/escrow-core/README.md

 ## The Contract

-The contract serves as the coordinating document for both depositors and contract members.
-It provides information for making deposits, constructing a covenant, and hosts the CVM for contract members to interact with.
+The contract serves as the main document between depositors and members.
+It provides information for making deposits, constructing a covenant, and hosting the CVM for members to interact with.

 ```ts
 interface ContractData {